 The extremely mild, balanced climate and the light to moderately heavy sandy soils form the perfect conditions in Merano [Meran] and vicinity for Alto Adige wine.
 In addition to the wines made from Schiava

-[Vernatsch], which ripen in the area around Merano also known as the Burgraviato [Burggrafenamt] and which are used for the “Alto Adige Meranese (Südtirol Meraner)” DOC designation, the red wines Pinot Noir
+[Vernatsch], which ripen in the area around Merano also known as the Burgraviato [Burggrafenamt] and which are used for the “Alto Adige Meranese (Südtirol Meraner)” DOC (Controlled Designation of Origin), the red wines Pinot Noir

 also prove that they are very much at home in the area around Merano.
 The acidity of the wines from Merano, which is always present as a result of the soil composition, not only has a positive effect on drinkability, but also extends the ability to age the wines.